basysKom/basyskom_toolbox/032_tool.resolution_independent_qml.md

 ## Implementation hints
 Implementation is dependent on what kind of devices the application needs to run on.
 Some of the following questions can be used as guidance:

-- which types of devices need to be supported (example: smartwatch, mobile device, embedded device, desktop hardware, tv)
+- which types of devices need to be supported (example: smartwatch, mobile device, embedded device, desktop hardware, TV)
 - which resolutions need to be supported
 - which aspect ratios need to be supported
+- will the application run in full screen or windowed mode?
+- will the application run in portrait or landscape mode and can you switch between them during runtime?

 General advice: